 - In this first-in-human study, povetacicept has been well-tolerated as single IV or SC doses of up to 960 mg in adult healthy volunteers.
-The most frequent adverse event has been mild headache.
+The most frequent adverse event has been mild headache or migraine.
 No severe infections or hypogammaglobulinemia, or cytokine release of any grade, have been observed. - Povetacicept demonstrates dose-dependent PK/PD.
-Coverage of free APRIL is maintained for 2-3 and ≥4 wk with 80 and 240 mg, respectively, corresponding to reductions in serum Ig (including Gd-IgA1) and antibody-secreting cells.
-These data support dose regimens of 80-240 mg SC every 4 weeks in future studies. - Further clinical development of povetacicept in autoimmune GNs and other autoantibody-related diseases is strongly supported. - A clinical study (RUBY-3) of povetacicept in patients with GN, including IgAN, LN, or primary membranous nephropathy, is now open for enrollment (NCT05732402), and other studies in related disorders (e.g., lupus, cytopenias) are in preparation.
+Coverage of free APRIL is maintained for 2-3 and ≥4 weeks with 80 and 240 mg, respectively, corresponding to reductions in serum Ig and antibody-secreting cells. - These data support dose regimens of 80-240 mg SC every 4 weeks in future studies. - Further clinical development of povetacicept in SLE and other autoimmune / autoantibody-related diseases is strongly supported. - A clinical study of povetacicept in glomerulonephritis (NCT05732402) has been initiated and a study in autoimmune cytopenias (NCT05757570) is now open for enrollment. - A study in SLE is in preparation.